-We maintain technical engineering centers in major regions of the world that help develop our software platform and its underlying components and provide our customers with local engineering capabilities and design development.
+We maintain technical engineering centers in major regions of the world that help develop our software platforms and their underlying components and provide our customers with local engineering capabilities and design development.

-We employ approximately 800 research and development personnel around the world, including scientists, engineers and technicians.
-Our total research and development expenses were approximately \$121.6 million, \$123.3 million and \$107.1 million for fiscal years 2024, 2023 and 2022, respectively.
+We employ approximately 700 research and development personnel around the world, including scientists, engineers and technicians.
+Our total research and development expenses were approximately \$97.8 million, \$121.6 million and \$123.3 million for fiscal years 2025, 2024 and 2023, respectively.

-We believe that continued investment in research and development will be critical for us to continue to deliver market-leading solutions for automotive cognitive assistance.
+We believe that continued investment in research and development will be critical for us to continue to deliver market-leading, AI-powered solutions.
 Accordingly, we intend to continue to invest in our product portfolio and allocate available capital and resources to our growth opportunities.